Jacreator/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 16-whatsnext dispay lines containing the pattern root and 3 lines after them in the file.
 The file 17-hidethisword hide a word from a file

+The file 20-hiago deletes an alphabet from a file